 Fake spiderwebs or fake snow are fun ways to decorate your house for the holidays, but they’re scary for our wild neighbours!
 Fake spiderwebs and fake snow are often stretched across bushes, trees and windows outdoors.
 Unfortunately, birds and other animals getting stuck isn’t uncommon.
 Keep fake snow and spider webs inside where birds can’t get stuck.
 Or, get creative with other kinds of decorations!

 If you do find a trapped bird, don’t pull on the bird because this can cause further injury to their delicate feathers and wings.
 Instead, cut the webbing around the entangled area to free the bird and then take them to the nearest wildlife rehabilitator.
-You can always call our Animal Helpline at 1-855-622-7722 for advice or for help finding a local wildlife rehabilitator.
+You can always call your local wildlife rehabilitator or our Animal Helpline at 1-855-622-7722 for advice.

 Mid-October to December is the annual mating or ‘rutting’ season for deer.
 During rutting season, you might see deer rubbing their antlers on trees, scraping the ground with their hooves, or see deer “pushing” each other around.
 As the deer rub their antlers on trees and bushes, they might get tangled in Christmas lights, garden netting, or other low-hanging strings.